Welcome to the Diamond Dove Home Page.

 If you only keep a single dove then after a period of time the bird will probably bond on you.
 Doves are very social and thus have a need to be close to a living being.
 Indication that bonding has taken place are wing flicking and kissing.
 If the dove shakes its wings when you approach and kisses (light, rapid pecking) your fingers and face when given the opportunity, then bonding has taken place.

 Bonding is usually sexual in nature.
 If you have bonded with a male, the bird will make bow-coos for objects that belong to you.
-Sometimes a male will do a bow coo for your fist and then mount your fist and and mate with it as if it were a female.
+Sometimes a male will do a bow coo for your fist and then mount your fist and mate with it as if it were a female.
 Males can get loud with their bow coos, but if the dove finds a nesting site he may sit down for a while and do two notes nesting coos which are much quieter than bow coos.

 If you have bonded with a female, she will soon be stimulated enough to lay eggs.
 Thus you should provide her with a nest and nesting material and allow her to incubate these infertile eggs for the full term (14 days for diamonds, mourning doves, or ringnecks).
 It is better to allow full term incubation because if you remove the eggs then she will lay another clutch in a few days.
-Such a regime is not compatible with the the hen's long term health.
+Such a regime is not compatible with the hen's long term health.
 A hen that lays eggs every four or five ways will end up with a low level of calcium in her body and then may suffer from brittle bones and fractures.
 If she incubates the eggs for 14 days and a few more, and then gets off her nest and rests for a week or so she will only be laying a new clutch once every three weeks which is about what she would do in the wild.

 Bonding With a Single Male

-I purchased a male ringneck dove for my older niece in 1990 and after six months or the ringneck was bonded on her and became quite affectionate with her.
+I purchased a male ringneck dove for my older niece in 1991 and after six months or the ringneck was bonded on her and became quite affectionate with her.
 Of course he would do loud bow coos for everything she owned.
 Within a year he was flying to her on command.
-An interesting aspect of this relationship was that if my two nieces were fighting with each other, he would come in defense of my older niece and start attacking my youngest niecer.
+An interesting aspect of this relationship was that if my two nieces were fighting with each other, he would come in defense of my older niece and start attacking my youngest niece.
 But normally he got along well with everyone in the family.

 Bonding With a Single Female